 I previously covered the local music scene for The Underground HK and reviewed performing arts for HKELD as a guest critic.
 In college, I served as the editor of University of Hong Kong's hKUDOS and was a contributor at Glasgow University's Qmunicate.

 In 2016, I was named one of The Coffeelicious' favourite women writers.
 My poetry and creative non-fiction has been published in Cha: An Asian Literary Journal, LARB China Channel and The Offing.
-I can sometimes be found lurking on Medium.
-You can buy my poetry zine here.
+Sometimes you can find me on Medium and Tinyletter.

 I graduated from the University of Hong Kong with first class honours in BA (Literary Studies), and later I obtained an LLB degree at the same school.